Skip to content

 The Death of the Heart

-Elizabeth Bowen’s Death of the Heart was published in 1938 and is set in the period between the first and second World Wars.
-Elizabeth Bowen called it a pre-war novel, which is set in a time with increased anxieties and stress.
-This novel has been named one of the 100 best modern novels by Time, and the Modern Library.
+Elizabeth Bowen’s Death of the Heart, published in 1938, is set between the First and Second World Wars.
+Elizabeth Bowen called it a pre-war novel set in a time of increased anxiety and stress.
+Time and the Modern Library have named it one of the 100 best modern novels.

 The Death of the Heart Summary

-The Death of the Heart focuses on the young 16-year-old heroine Portia Quayne, it opens soon after she arrives in London.
-She has moved to London to live with her half-brother, Thomas, and his wife Anna, due to her mother passing making her an orphan.
+The Death of the Heart focuses on the young 16-year-old heroine Portia Quayne; it opens soon after she arrives in London.
+She has moved to London to live with her half-brother, Thomas, and his wife, Anna, due to her mother passing, making her an orphan.
 Her father passed before this.
-Portia was the result of an affair between her mother and already married father.
+Portia resulted from an affair between her mother and her already-married father.
 He then left his wife and married Portia’s mother.
-Portia spent the majority of her life travelling with her mother and father, therefore, settling into London has been a challenge for her.
-Thomas and Anna find it difficult to welcome Portia into their home as she is awkward, and a constant reminder of his father’s affair.
+Portia spent most of her life travelling with her mother and father; therefore, settling into London was challenging for her.
+Thomas and Anna find it difficult to welcome Portia into their home as she is awkward and a constant reminder of his father’s affair.
 Portia’s only friend at this time is the housekeeper, Matchett.

-Portia, unsurprisingly, becomes lonely and is longing to understand this upper-class lifestyle she is witnessing.
+Portia, unsurprisingly, becomes lonely and longs to understand the upper-class lifestyle she is witnessing.
 She is awkward, innocent, and different from those around her.
-Therefore, she begins to log everything she witnesses in a diary in an attempt to analyse and understand these people she is among.
+Therefore, she begins to log everything she witnesses in a diary to analyse and understand the people she is among.
 Anna finds this diary and all of its contents, she is outraged at Portia’s observation of her flaws and vents all her anger to a friend St. Quentin.

 Portia discovers romance as she falls for Eddie, a man who works with Thomas.
-Her love for his shows her innocence, but her love for him is intense.
+Her love for him shows her innocence, but her love for him is intense.
 However, she is unaware that Eddie’s affectionate actions towards her may not be genuine.
-We, the reader, learn that Eddie’s love life consists of meeting, seducing, and leaving women.
-That he has no intention of forming a romantic, emotional attachment with Portia.
-Portia eventually learns that his feelings are not genuine whenever Thomas and Anna travel to Italy and she is sent to stay with Mrs Heccomb.
+We, the reader, learn that Eddie’s love life involves meeting, seducing, and leaving women.
+He has no intention of forming a romantic, emotional attachment with Portia.
+Portia eventually learns that his feelings are not genuine, and whenever Thomas and Anna travel to Italy, she is sent to stay with Mrs Heccomb.
 Eddie visits her here, upon discovering his lack of genuine feelings for her, Portia is devastated, from experiencing this she loses her innocence and trust in people.

-St. Quentin tells Portia that Anna discovered her diary and all of its contents, following this revelation, Portia runs away.
-She tries to win over Eddie but is rejected and we learn that he has been Anna’s lover throughout.
+St. Quentin tells Portia that Anna discovered her diary and its contents; following this revelation, Portia runs away.
+She tries to win over Eddie but is rejected, and we learn that he has been Anna’s lover throughout.
 She then finds shelter in a hotel room with Major Brutt.
-From his experiences in the first world war, he does not fit into society.
-Portia begs him to run away with her, he is horrified and contacts Thomas and Anna.
-Portia declares that she will not return unless Thomas and Anna “do the right thing”, Thomas and Anna send Matchett to collect Portia.
+He does not fit into society based on his experiences in the First World War.
+Portia begs him to run away with her; he is horrified and contacts Thomas and Anna.
+Portia declares that she will not return unless Thomas and Anna “do the right thing” Thomas and Anna send Matchett to collect Portia.

-This ending is ambiguous, Portia’s fate is decided by each reader own personal imagination.
-Elizabeth Bowen has not given an easy, or any, answer concerning Portia’s future.
+This ending is ambiguous.
+Portia’s fate is decided by each reader’s personal imagination.
+Elizabeth Bowen has not given a straightforward answer concerning Portia’s future.

 The Death of the Heart Quotes